 Below is the resulting scale type.

-Arnold’s model is an extension of the murcchana system described in Natya Shastra because it accepts murcchana-s starting from notes which do not belong to the original (7-grade) Ma-grama, taken from its “chromatic version”: Dha1, Re1, Ma3, Ni3, Ga3.
-This extension is necessary for creating scale types for Todi, Lalit and Bhairao which include augmented seconds.
+Arnold's model is an extension of the murcchana system described in Natya Shastra because it accepts murcchana-s starting from notes that do not belong to the original (7-degree) Ma-grama, taken from its "chromatic version": Dha1, Re1, Ma3, Ni3, Ga3.
+This extension is necessary to create scale types for Todi, Lalit and Bhairao that include augmented seconds.

 Practice